jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 #Build and Deploy reference

-Last modified: 21 November 2014
+Last modified: 11 December 2014

 You can get your code on the web in multiple ways by using IBM® DevOps Services, which integrates with IBM® Bluemix™.